InformaticFreak/QuantumDice/README.md

 ## Roll Dice

 It rolls `count` times a virtual dice with a certain number of `faces`.
-The sum of all dice rolls is multiplied by the `factor`.
+The sum of all dice rolls is multiplied by the optional `factor`.

 `!roll [count]d[faces]*[factor]`